Fogo9/CircleArea/README.md

 # Information

-* **Program to find the area of ​​a circle segment with radius r and measure a of the central angle.**
+* **Program to find the area of a circle segment with radius r and measure a of the central angle.**

 # Technologies Used